AFLplusplus/AFLplusplus/docs/notes_for_asan.md

 (You can also use AFL_USE_MSAN=1 to enable MSAN instead.)

-NOTE: if you run several slaves only one should run the target compiled with ASAN (and UBSAN), the others should run the target with no sanitizers compiled in.
+NOTE: if you run several slaves only one should run the target compiled with ASAN (and UBSAN, CFISAN), the others should run the target with no sanitizers compiled in.

 There is also the option of generating a corpus using a non-ASAN binary, and